Optometry: Italy

-The practice of optometry in Italy starts at the beginning of the 20th century; the historical practice of opticians date back to the 13th century.
-Optometry is traditionally taught as advanced study for opticians, currently as tertiary education (for example, in some private institutions, as Irsoo Vinci Institute near Firenze o IBZ Institute in Bologna and Milan).
-After 2001, nine universities (Milan, Padua, Turin, Salento, Florence, Naples, Rome, Perugia and Palermo) began similar three-year graduate courses (EQF level 6, equivalent to a BSc degree) of scienze e tecnologie fisiche (that is, "physical sciences and technologies") within physics departments.
-The degrees awarded in "optics and optometry" are classified in the family of physics degree, and do not allow recipients to practise optometry, per se; an external licence exam to become an ophthalmic optician is necessary to practise.
-Nevertheless, given that the practice of optometry is unregulated (notwithstanding that a specific code to start an optometry practice exists through the state), about one third of ophthalmic opticians are licensed to practise.
-As of 2025, in the current real-world practice, every optometrist is also licensed as an ophthalmic optician, and a minority of opticians have optometry education and practise optometry to a wide extent.
-It must be stressed that, in Italy, every optician can refract a patient autonomously (limited to myopia and presbyopia, but without age limits); opticians are part of the National Health System; and a dispensing optician (not a profession in the health field) has never been regulated.
-Over the past thirty years, several verdicts from the High Court prove that optometry is a free practice and has specific education path; its role is clearly different from those of ophthalmologist and orthoptist, and also from optician itself.
-Italian Istat classification currently encompassses two professional roles: 3.2.1.6.1 – Ottici e ottici optometristi.
+The practice of optometry in Italy began in the early 20th century, while the historical practice of opticians date back to the 13th century.
+Optometry was traditionally taught as an advanced study for opticians, and later as a tertiary education, including at some private institutions such as Irsoo Vinci Institute near Firenze o IBZ Institute in Bologna and Milan.
+After 2001, nine universities (Milan, Padua, Turin, Salento, Florence, Naples, Rome, Perugia and Palermo) began similar three-year graduate courses (EQF level 6, equivalent to a BSc degree) of scienze e tecnologie fisiche (that is, "physical sciences and technologies") within their physics departments.
+The degrees awarded in optics and optometry are classified in the family of physics degree, and do not allow recipients to practise optometry, per se; an external licence exam to become an ophthalmic optician is necessary to practise.
+Although optometry itself remains unregulated in Italy, a state business classification exists for optometric practice.
+Approximately one-third of licensed ophthalmic opticians also practise optometry.
+In practice, every optometrist is also licensed as an ophthalmic optician, and a minority of opticians have optometry education and practise it extensively.
+In Italy, opticians may independently perform refractions for patients with myopia and presbyopia, without age restrictions.
+Opticians are part of the National Health System, while the profession of dispensing optician has never been regulated and is not recognized as a healthcare profession.
+Over the past thirty years, several High Court rulings have affirmed that optometry is an independent practice and has specific education path; its role is clearly different from those of ophthalmologists, orthoptists, and opticians.
+The Italian National Institute of Statistics (Istat) classifies two professional roles under occupational category 3.2.1.6.1, Ottici e ottici optometristi.